News · Cataract pathways · Updated May 2026

 The IOL is the single biggest determinant of your visual experience after cataract surgery.
 The right choice depends on your refractive history, your priorities (driving, computer work, reading), your ocular surface, your macula health, your pupil dynamics and your tolerance of optical halos.

-• Mini-monovision with monofocals — Dominant eye set for distance, non-dominant for intermediate.
+• Mini-monovision with monofocals — dominant eye set for distance, non-dominant for intermediate.
 A budget-friendly route to spectacle independence; suits some patients better than premium IOLs.

 The consultant should walk you through your candidacy systematically: dry-eye treatment first (corneal regularity matters for biometry accuracy), Pentacam corneal tomography to exclude irregular astigmatism or keratoconus, OCT macula to exclude age-related macular degeneration, epiretinal membrane or other macular disease that contraindicates premium IOLs, and a frank conversation about expectations.